-2010/11 Overview of Undergraduate in University and Student Governance roles at the University of Alberta
+2011/12 Overview of Undergraduates in University and Student Governance roles at the University of Alberta

-Prepared & Circulated by the Students' Union Office of Student Governance July 2011

-Table of Contents
+TABLE OF CONTENTS

-- 1. Introduction
+- 1 Introduction

-- 2. Executive Summary
+- 2 Executive Summary

-- 3. Students' Union
+- 3 Students' Union

-- a.
 Council & Subcommittees

-- b.
 Judiciary

-- 4. The Board of Governors
+7 The Board of Governors

-- a.
 Ex-officio representation

-- b.
 Standing Committees

-- 5. GFC & COSA
+9 GFC & COSA

-- a.
 Ex-officio representation

-- b.
 Standing Committees

-- 6. The Senate
+- 12 The Senate

-- 7. University Advisory and Administrative Committees
+- 14 University Advisory and Administrative Committees

-- 8. Faculty Councils
+- 17 Faculty Councils

-- a.
 Faculty Associations

-- 9. Department Councils
+- 22 Department Councils

-- 10. Acknowledgements
+- 28 Acknowledgements

-Appendix A: Recommendations for Enhancing Representative Effectiveness & New Volunteer Engagement
+- 29 Appendix A: Recommendations

-1. Introduction
+- 33 Appendix B: Snapshot of an Undergraduate Representative

+I. INTRODUCTION

 The nature and importance of the role that student representatives have in the governance of the academy is one of the defining characteristics of University governance systems.
-In Canadian higher education, all major universities have student participation on their governing boards and Senates, but the nature of their participation in the governance of the academy varies across institutions.1
+In Canadian higher education, all major universities have student participation on their governing boards and Senates, but the nature of their participation in the governance of the academy varies across institutions. ^a

-In recent years, increasing attention is being paid to how essential it is for members of University governing boards and committees to understand their roles and to understand the central importance of the work that they do for the success of the academy.2 As higher education evolves in its complexity to meet the needs of an increasingly iner-connected, increasingly information-based society, it is becoming critical for those members of the academy who participate in University governance activities to have a sophisticated understanding of the culture and leadership needs of the institution.
+In recent years, increasing attention is being paid to how essential it is for members of University governing boards and committees to understand their roles and to understand the central importance of the work that they do for the success of the academy. ^b As higher education evolves in its complexity to meet the needs of an increasingly complex, increasingly information-based society, it is becoming critical for those members of the academy who participate in University governance activities to understand the complexities of the institution.
 As these institutions have evolved, so too has our understanding of the roles that students play in their governance.
-There is an impressive store of literature exploring the benefits that result from having students participate in shared governance structures in higher education to both the academy and the student representatives themselves.3
+There is an impressive store of literature exploring the benefits to both the academy and the student representatives themselves that are the fruits of having students participate in shared governance structures in higher education. ^c

-In 2009/10, the University of Alberta Students' Union, in conversations with other stakeholders on campus, identified a shared desire to enhance the support being provided to students who participate in University governance.4 To that end, the Students' Union created the position of the Student Governance Advisor, with the intent "to improve the quality and effectiveness of all levels of
+In 2009/10, the University of Alberta Students' Union, in conversations with other stakeholders on campus, identified a shared desire to enhance the support being provided to students who participate in University governance.
+To that end, the Students' Union created the position of the Student Governance Advisor, with the intent "to improve the quality and effectiveness of all levels of student governance at the University of Alberta...through the provision of orientation, advisory, and support services to individuals and groups involved in all levels of governance." d